evilgeniuslabs/evilgeniuslabs.github.io/_posts/2021-05-11-fibonacci64-micro.md

 <a class="btn btn-success" href="https://www.tindie.com/products/23597">Buy on Tindie</a>

 It has solder pads on the back that match the pinout of the [QT Py by Adafruit](https://www.adafruit.com/?q=qt+py), or [XIAO by Seeed](https://www.seeedstudio.com/catalogsearch/result/?q=xiao).
-For battery-powered projects, I like to use the [LiPo Power Pack by Oak Dev Tech](https://www.oakdev.tech/store/p6/LiPo-Power-Pack.html) It can be used by any microcontroller via the 5V, GND, and Data In pins.
+It can be used by any microcontroller via the 5V, GND, and Data In pins.
 It also has a Data Out pad, for connecting more LEDs on the same data pin.

 The four mounting holes are surrounded by capacitive touch compatible pads.
 They're connected to the A0-A3 pads/pins on the QT Py footprint.
 The SAMD21 QT Py supports capacitive touch on these pins.